GlobetrotterG/lovecebu/README.md

 # Color theme
 * Cebu is a tropical island, and has a very vibrant atmosphere, I came up with some vibrant and Fiesta colours that compliments the logo of Love Cebu!
+* I used the site [Coolors](https://coolors.co/) to get colour inspiration for the site.
 * Colours that were chosen were:
   * #ffdab9 (Peach Puff) - Used for the body of the site and a highlight to the index.html Jumotron slogan "Cebu...Queen City of the South."
   * #e77728 (Bright Orange) - Used as a background colour for the Navbar, Footer, buttons, and Section separator on pages.
 It's also been used on some words on the Jumbotron or Intro texts.